mmusich/trackingvertexing/_episodes/01-The five basic track variables.md

 Consider that the `packedPFCandidates` collects both charged and neutral candidates, therefore before trying to access the track information it is important to ensure that the candidate is charged and has the track information correctly stored (`track.hasTrackDetails()`).

 > ## Question 2
 > Write a simple script that reads a MiniAOD file and the [AOD](https://twiki.cern.ch/twiki/bin/view/CMS/AOD) file and compare plots of the same variables we looked at before for `HighPurity` tracks.
-For the track pT distributuon, focus on the low pT regiion below 5 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV).
+For the track p<sub>T</sub> distributuon, focus on the low p<sub>T</sub> regiion below 5 [GeV](https://twiki.cern.ch/twiki/bin/view/CMS/GeV).
 Can you see any (non-statistical) difference with the previosu plots?
 You can copy a MiniAOD file with
 > > ~~~
 > xrdcp root://cmseos.fnal.gov//store/user/cmsdas/2023/short_exercises/trackingvertexing/run321167_ZeroBias_MINIAOD.root .
 > ~~~